 Madonna University offers a graduate nursing specialty leading to the Master of Science in Nursing, Adult Health: Primary Care Nurse Practitioner.
-The specialty prepares the advanced practice nurse to diagnose and manage primary health needs of adults, especially those of the vulnerable, the under-served, and diverse populations.
+The specialty prepares the advanced practice nurse to diagnose and manage primary health needs of adolescents and adults, especially those of the vulnerable, the under-served, and diverse populations.
 The curriculum addresses comprehensive health assessment of clients, disease management, health promotion, guidance and counseling of individuals and families, and multi-disciplinary collaboration and referral.
-The curriculum meets the content and clinical requirements for eligibility for national certification as an Adult Nurse Practitioner and NP licensure by the State of Michigan.
+The curriculum meets the content and clinical requirements for eligibility for national certification as an Adult Nurse Practitioner and NP specialty certification by the State of Michigan.

-Applicants for admission to the Adult Health: Primary Care Nurse Practitioner specialty are evaluated on the basis of the following criteria:
+Applicants admission to the Adult Health: Primary Care Nurse Practitioner specialty are evaluated on the basis of the following criteria:

 - 1. Possession of a Bachelor of Science in Nursing (BSN) degree from an accredited program with an overall undergraduate grade point average of 3.0 on a 4.0 scale. - 2.
 Satisfactory score on the GRE (Graduate Record Exam) for applicants with less than a 3.25 undergraduate grade point average. - 3.
-Two completed recommendation forms from people who directly supervise your work in a nursing role or from health professionals who can assess your potential to provide primary health care.

-- 4. Current resume. - 5.
+Two completed recommendation forms from people who directly supervise your work in a nursing role or from health professionals who can assess your potential to provide primary health care, and/or your potential for graduate studies. - 4.
+Current resume. - 5.
+Statement of goals for graduate education in specialty. - 6.
 Employment history: Significant work experience provides a basis for course assignments.
-It is recommended that students have meaningful professional nursing experience prior to and concurrent with enrolling in the program. - 6.
-Current Michigan RN License. - 7.
-Admission interview with the Chair of Nursing Graduate Programs in collaboration with Coordinator of the Adult Health NP Specialty. - 8.
-Statement of goals for graduate education in specialty.
+It is recommended that students have meaningful professional nursing experience prior to and concurrent with enrolling in the program. - 7.
+Current Michigan RN License. - 8.
+Admission interview with the Chair of Nursing Graduate Programs.
+Pre-requisite coursework will be determined at this time.

-47-48 s.h. of course work including:
+45 s.h. of course work including: